 We are all works in progress – I edit a vegan online magazine and am far from a perfect vegan myself.
 But putting yourself out there, in a streetstyle picture, as a vegan who wears fur suggests that you are actually okay with fur and other fashion-related forms of animal cruelty.

 I applaud Victoria for having chosen a cruelty-free diet and making changes to make her wardrobe and beauty routine more animal- and planet-friendly.
 Baby steps are definitely better than no steps at all.
 But while she’s going through the process (because going fully vegan is indeed a process), I’d like to encourage her to look into the kind options that offer the fur and leather look minus the cruelty – see slideshow below.

 A passionate changemaker, Sascha Camilli is the founder and editor-in-chief of Vilda Magazine.
 Born in Moscow and raised in Stockholm, she has also lived in Los Angeles, London, Milan and Florence, before landing in her current hometown of Brighton, UK.
-She was chosen as one of Vegan Good Life Magazine’s Vegan Business Influencers of 2015 and nominated for Best Vegan Entrepreneur by Unicorn Goods Best of Vegan Awards 2017.
-She is also a Huffington Post blogger, THRIVE Career Mentor at Reading University and speaker at events such as VegFest and VegoVision Sweden.
-She loves to travel, do yoga on her sea-view balcony, and drink too much coffee.
+She was chosen as one of Vegan Good Life Magazine's Vegan Business Influencers of 2015 and nominated for Best Vegan Entrepreneur by Unicorn Goods Best of Vegan Awards 2017.
+She is also a Huffington Post blogger, a fashion writer for Plant-Based News, and a speaker at events such as VegFest and VegoVision Sweden.
+Her first book, a vegan fashion guide, is coming out in 2019.